-The Australian pilgrimage to the Rock – Uluru.
+The Australian pilgrimage from Alice Springs to the Rock – Uluru.
 There’s the easy way to do it and then there’s the fun way.
 But no real adventure ever stuck to the sealed roads now did it?

 When you think of outback Australia, there are a few things that come to mind, things like vast open spaces, blue skies against red sand and the heart of our beautiful country, Uluru.